brianmwadime/smutchings.github.io/_posts/2016-08-219-vocab-update-watchos-3-ios-10-and-more.markdown

 **Optimized Storage**

 Your Mac can now optimise (as it's known in the UK) its own storage.
-Rarely used files will be moved to the cloud, old files will be surfaces do you can delete if you need, and all so you never run out of storage.
+Rarely used files will be moved to the cloud and old files will be surfaced so you can delete if you need, all so you never run out of storage.

 **Picture in Picture**